composewell/packcheck/README.md

 * Optionally, installs the tools as well (stack, cabal, ghc etc.)
 * Tests the source dist instead of the repo so that there are no surprises later
 * Test with stack even if you do not have a stack.yaml (it creates one automatically)
+* Use stack installed GHC for cabal builds
 * Optionally, generates and sends *coverage* information to coveralls.io

 ## Usage